jrruethe/jrruethe.github.io/source/_posts/2014-10-25-cryptography-primer.markdown

 Now, back to our previous question; How can Bob be assured that a message came from Alice?
 Because of the way asymmetric encryption works, Alice can also encrypt a message using her own private key.
 The resulting cyphertext can be decrypted by anyone, since the corresponding public key is publicly available.
 However, the cyphertext could only have been created by Alice, because she is the only one who has the private key.
 This is called a digital signature; Alice *signs* a message by encrypting it with her private key.

+{% img center ./05.png %}

 Because asymmetric encryption keys are so large (which causes the resulting cyphertext to be large), it is not practical to encrypt an entire message, especially if that message is large.
 Instead, the hash of the message is encrypted, and the message itself is sent in plaintext (unencrypted).
 Anyone can read the message and compute it's hash.
 Then, they use Alice's public key to decrypt the signature connected to the message to obtain the hash that Alice encrypted.
 If the two hashes match, then the message was not tampered with, and the user can be certain that the message originated from Alice.

 ## Secure Communication
-Putting these concepts togther, here is how secure communication can be established:
+Putting these concepts together, here is how secure communication can be established:

 Alice and Bob each generate asymmetric key pairs.
 They take a hash of their public key and encrypt it with their private key.
 They then attach the result to the public key itself.
 This is called self-signing their public key.

 Alice and Bob share their public keys with each other.
 One of them generates a random session key and encrypts it with their private key.
 They take the result and encrypt it with the public key of the recipient.

 The receiver uses their private key to decrypt the message, and use the sender's public key to decrypt the result to obtain the random session key.
 The sender is assured that only the intended receiver is able to obtain the key, and the receiver is assured that only the expected sender could have sent it.
 From here, they can establish a secure channel using symmetric encryption with the session key.
-Any evesdropper on the exchange would not be able to gain access to the session key, and thus could not listen in on the secure channel.
+Any eavesdropper on the exchange would not be able to gain access to the session key, and thus could not listen in on the secure channel.

+{% img center ./06.png %}

 However, there is still one thing missing which makes this communication vulnerable to a man in the middle attack.
 If Eve is able to tamper with the initial handshake, where the public keys are exchanged, she could pass fake public keys to each side.
 Alice would think that she received Bob's public key, when in fact she received Eve's public key.
 Her entire communication would be with Eve directly, who is impersonating Bob, but is also passing the messages to Bob after reading them.
 Neither is aware that this is happening.

-In other words, you can securely communicate with someone and be assurred that no one else can evesdrop, but you cannot be certain about who you are actually communicating with.
+In other words, you can securely communicate with someone and be assured that no one else can eavesdrop, but you cannot be certain about who you are actually communicating with.

 The signatures on the keys don't give any additional information on their own; they only claim that the holder of the private key trusts the public key.
 The missing piece to the security is linking an identity to the public key, so you know which key belongs to who.
 Once you can trust that you are securely communicating with the correct person, you win!